Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 The best time to visit Delhi is in October and November, or in February and March, when the nights are cool and the days filled with mellow sunshine.
 December and January can be a little gloomy in Delhi while mid-summer (May, June and July) is uncomfortably hot.

 For those travelling to Delhi on a budget, or anyone who needs a comfortingly familiar meal on their exotic travels, international chain restaurants such as McDonalds, Dominos, Pizza Hut and Pizza Express can be found all over Delhi.
-Those on a budget who want to sample authentic local food can brave the road side dhabas, which sell things like kababs, rotis and biryani to be eaten on the hoof; although some of the street vendors' food should be avoided for health reasons, there are also some wonderful dhabas and some of the best can be found around Jama Masjid and Nizamuddin.
-Trawling the food markets is also a good way to sample local delicacies and work out what you like.
+Those on a budget who want to sample authentic local food can brave the road side dhabas, which sell things such as kababs, rotis and biryani to be eaten on the hoof; although some of the street vendors' food should be avoided for health reasons, there are also some wonderful dhabasand.
+Some of the best can be found around Jama Masjid and Nizamuddin.
+Trawling the food markets is also a good way for visitors to sample local delicacies and work out what they like.
 Vegetarian food is available in abundance.

 Over the past few years Delhi's nightlife scene has undergone a major transformation, and there are now hundreds of trendy bars, nightclubs and lounges ready to roll out a good time to revellers in the nation's capital.
 Delhi has typically been known as a city that goes to sleep early because stand-alone bars, clubs and restaurants in the city proper must legally close by midnight.
 However, these days it is easy to sniff out a good time in Delhi and many places manage to stay open late.
 Hotel bars and clubs, for instance, are not subject to this rule and tend to close much later than midnight.
 Late-night revellers can also move the party to the suburbs of Noida and Gurgaon, which are technically in different states and not subject to the midnight law.
 Having said that, many of the best places are located centrally, in the areas surrounding Nehru Park (close to Niti Marg).

 Note that some clubs in Delhi institute a couples-only entrance policy, and that some places might be a little unsafe for foreign tourists.
 Visitors should trust their intuition.
-It is a good idea to ask for recommendations from hotel staff or do some research into fun night spots before travelling.
-Another great way to discover what's going on in Delhi and where the trendiest joints are is to get a copy of Time Out New Delhi, which is widely available.
+It is a good idea to ask for recommendations from hotel staff or do some research into fun nightspots before travelling.

 Delhi is a fantastic shopping destination, with shopping centres, malls and markets offering a variety of well-priced holiday buys.
 Sought-after Delhi souvenirs include local hand-woven oriental carpets and rugs, beautiful silk fabrics, and jewellery with precious gems and stones.